Open-Science-Community-Saudi-Arabia/OLS3/README.md

 - I'm giving a lightning talk at Collaborations Workshop 2021 in SSI ([CW21](https://bit.ly/ssi-cw21)) titled "Peer code review of computational methods in academic journals" next week- I'll add links to our community.
 - General Authority for Statistics
 - A demo for general template for [the website for OSCSA](https://oscsa.netlify.app/index.html)
+- Funding from Code for Science and Society, how much am I suppose to apply for (e.g. $5-10K)?

 ## My Resources: